PreyMa/jsgrammar/README.md

 An alternative expression inside a named subexpression (eg. `( 'a' | 'b' ).x`) may have it's random distribution set via the `dist` param.
 As the alternative node cannot be named directly the param is set on its parent subexpression.
 The value is an array of numbers, setting a weight for each option in the alternative node.
 The weights are summed and a weight's percentage of the sum is used to determine it's likelyhood to be selected.
 The array `[90, 10]` would select the terminal `a` in 90% of all cases, and `b` in 10% of all cases.

+To limit the the number of repetitions for unlimitted ones add a `maxGenRepetition` field to the `generator` object.
+The default is 128.

 ## Links
 * My website: [egimoto.com](https://www.egimoto.com)